 Jessica Lievendag is a Licensed Professional Counselor in Pennsylvania and a Nationally Certified Clinician.
 She completed her undergraduate degree in Communications at the University of Hartford and graduate degree from John Carroll University in Clinical Counseling.
 Jessica has worked as a clinician with students in academic settings at the University and Middle School level and as a therapist and supervisor in mental health agencies.
 Jessica has worked extensively with adults, children and adolescents providing individual, couples, co-parenting and family counseling.
 She specializes in mood, anxiety, behavior and adjustment disorders, anger management, divorce issues, grief and trauma.
+The focus of therapy is to help you increase your awareness of your own potential and create a new direction in life.
+Difficult experiences in our past cannot be erased, however, learning to have a better understanding about yourself may help to resolve those issues, create new beliefs and find one's own inner strengths.
+This process is an opportunity to transform painful feelings into strengths.
+Building on strengths can create a strong foundation for future challenges and improve healthy decision making skills.
+Jessica uses a variety of therapeutic approaches to assist clients in creating positive change and personal growth.

 Gina Nichol is a Licensed Clinical Social Worker in Pennsylvania.
 She completed her undergrad degree in Psychology from Kutztown University.
 Gina completed her graduate studies in Social Work at Marywood University.
 Gina has many years of experience providing counseling services to individuals, children, adolescents, families and couples.
 Gina has an extensive background working in a variety of clinical settings, which include: outpatient counseling, hospitals, residential-treatment facilities and social service programs.
 Gina is active with clients in challenging their thoughts and behaviors and she enjoys bringing humor & sincerity to her work with clients.
 Gina is an active member of the National Association of Social Workers.